Kong/unirest-java/README.md

 * Automatic JSON parsing into a native object for JSON responses
 * Customizable binding, with mapping from response body to java Object

-## Installing
-Is easy as pie.
-Kidding.
-It's about as easy as doing these little steps:

-### With Maven

-We are working on getting this new fork into Maven Central.
-Hold tight

 ## Creating Request
 So you're probably wondering how using Unirest makes creating requests in Java easier, here is a basic POST request that will explain everything: